g-sys-v2/vtm-version-difficulty-mapping/README.md

 5th Edition streamlines these requirements and redefines some terms.
-A typical 5E roll still has the player rolling `n` dice, but now the 'Difficulty' is the number of successes required (equivalent to `s` in V20 rules), and all die results are successful if they come up 6 or higher (meaning every die has a 50% chance of being a success).
+A typical 5E roll still has the player rolling `n` dice, but now the 'Difficulty' is the number of successes required (equivalent to `s` in OWOD rules), and all die results are successful if they come up 6 or higher (meaning every die has a 50% chance of being a success).

 Despite the similarities in jargon, it is very difficult to directly map from one formula to the other.
-If a Storyteller is using an V20 chronicle that calls for the aforementioned `(n=5,s=3,d=7)` roll, what should they use for a 5E equivalent?
-The default response would either be to match the difficulty or the required number of successes, but some statistical testing will soon show that neither one is sufficient, and that in fact it may not be possible to map the V20 roll to a 5E roll with the same probability of success.
+If a Storyteller is using an OWOD chronicle that calls for the aforementioned `(n=5,s=3,d=7)` roll, what should they use for a 5E equivalent?
+The default response would either be to match the difficulty or the required number of successes, but some statistical testing will soon show that neither one is sufficient, and that in fact it may not be possible to map the OWOD roll to a 5E roll with the same probability of success.

-The same goes for solving for 5E Difficulty given V20 parameters (since the number of dice `n` is the same in both formulas).
+The same goes for solving for 5E Difficulty given OWOD parameters (since the number of dice `n` is the same in both formulas).
 The probability distribution formulas for each version's chance of success for a roll make it very difficult to do so without a